shuxiangzhang/PhD_Projects/README.md

 ## MUDD <a name="MUDD"></a>

 `MUDD` is a novel lightweight unsupervised drift detector that is designed for unsupervised learning tasks.
-It implements a distance-based data transformation mechanism which makes is fast when detecting drifts in multi-dimensional data streams.
+It implements a distance-based data transformation mechanism which makes it fast when detecting drifts in multi-dimensional data streams.
 The source code for implementing and evaluating the method is included in the folder [Experiments for MUDD](https://github.com/shuxiangzhang/PhD_Projects/tree/main/Experiments%20for%20MUDD).

 ### Requirements <a name="Requirements2"></a>